Firefly Music Festival: Activities

-In addition to musical acts, the Firefly Music Festival offers other activities.
-An arcade tent is set up, which houses arcade and video games.
-Attendees can design their own pair of Toms Shoes and have an artist paint the design.
-With the purchase of the custom pair of shoes, an additional pair of Toms is sent to a child in need, through the Toms One For One Movement program.
-The Hammock Hangout is a shaded area in which you can sit or lay down in a hammock.
-The Pathway is a wooded path that connects the two "halves" of the festival.
-Each year, the Pathway has a theme, and as of the 2017 festival, fans get to choose what that happens to be.
+In addition to musical acts, the Firefly Music Festival offered other activities.
+An arcade tent would be set up, housing arcade and video games.
+Attendees were able to design their own pair of Toms Shoes and have an artist paint the design.
+With the purchase of the custom pair of shoes, an additional pair of Toms was sent to a child in need, through the Toms One For One Movement program.
+The Hammock Hangout was a shaded area allowing attendees to sit or lay down in a hammock.
+The Pathway was a wooded path connecting the two "halves" of the festival.
+Each year, the Pathway had a theme, and as of the 2017 festival, fans got to choose what that happens to be.

-At the Thicket, attendees can participate in a silent rave using headphones to listen to music played by DJs.
-The Coffee House offers a multiple café-style vendors, and music performances throughout the day.
+At the Thicket, attendees were able to participate in a silent rave using headphones to listen to music played by DJs.
+The Coffee House offered a multiple café-style vendors, and music performances throughout the day.

 In its first year, Firefly featured tethered hot air balloon rides over the Woodlands.